Even when your TV is turned off, it’s still wasting energy.

 - Always On Outlet: The always on outlet is not controlled by the primary outlet.
 Devices plugged into the always on outlet will receive constant power which is necessary for devices such as cable boxes or modems.

-Purchase an advanced power strip online at a $10 discount, thanks to the Sponsors of Mass Save.
-Prices start at just $13.25.
+Purchase an advanced power strip online at up to a $15 discount, thanks to the Sponsors of Mass Save.
+Prices start at just $9.99.
 Please click here to visit our online store.

 Recycle Your Old Home Electronics